Nitish313/watchnationpro/_posts/2018-01-12-Styles-of-writing.md

 * Short stories
 * Anectodes

+Take a course on narrative writing style [here](https://www.domestika.org/en/courses/1020-introduction-to-narrative-writing), If you want to learn narrative style of writing in detail.

 Can you notice the difference in styles?
 All you need is a little bit of practice, a little bit of common sense and perseverance to get things right!